Home

 In November 2000, however, an investor group purchased the Iridium assets for $25 million.
 It received a 2 year contract with the US Dept. of Defense to supply communications services.
 Without a $4 billion debt to pay off, the new company, called Iridium Satellite, only had to attract another 30k of subscribers to break even.

-The company reported in June of 2005 that it was profitable and had over 127,000 users.
-The company has said that it intends to apply for a FCC license for a 96 satellite system to replace the current constellation when it is expected to start failing around 2010.
-They expect to fill the capacity of the current system (guessing around 2 or 3 million users) before then.
+The company reported in April 2008 that it was profitable and had over 280,000 subscribers worldwide by the summer of 2008.
+The company has said that it intends to apply for a FCC license for a next generation satellite system to replace the current constellation.

 Iridium and partners are also now offering systems to provide low cost aviation communications - voice, data, & messaging:

-As of 2005, Globalstar has 150,000 subscribers (Sat Phones Surge After Katrina - Wired - Sept.7.05).
+As of August 2008, Globalstar has 315,000 customers.
 Like Iridium, it is developing out niche markets such as emergency communications, low data rate tracking applications, aviation phones and data transmission, and workers in remote areas.

 • X-traWeb, for example, is using the Globalstar system to connect remote devices, e.g. fuel pipe monitoring sensors, to the web.